bg-write/candyfloss-flask/README.md

 ## Running Tests

-In a new terminal window, enter and run `pytest`.
+In a new terminal window, enter and run `pytest -v`.
 Pytest is testing `app.py` itself and each feed file found in the `feeds` folder.

 ---